-Upon the closing of this offering, we will have issued and outstanding an aggregate of shares of Class A common stock (or shares of Class A common stock if the underwriter exercises in full its option to purchase additional shares of Class A common stock).
+Upon the closing of this offering, we will have issued and outstanding an aggregate of 33,011,250 shares of Class A common stock (or 34,586,250 shares of Class A common stock if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
 All of the shares of Class A common stock to be sold in this offering will be, and the remaining shares of our Class A common stock that will be outstanding upon completion of this offering are, freely tradable without restriction or further registration under the Securities Act, except for any such shares held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act ("Rule 144"), which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.